StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # SplitMix: splitting

-Similar to what we're doing in Julia 1.7-1.9
+Similar to what we’re doing in Julia 1.7-1.9

-- Sample parent's RNG to seed child state
+- Sample parent’s RNG to seed child state

 Cool idea: SplitMix is parameterized by per-task $γ$

 - As long as $γ$ values are different, $s$ collisions are fine
-- Child $γ$ derived from parent's $s$ value on task fork
+- Child $γ$ derived from parent’s $s$ value on task fork
   - this has to be done somewhat carefully

 ---